Sure Dividend

 Growth Prospects

 Lowe’s has kept its store base fairly constant in recent years, as it appears the company is happy with its current footprint.
 The number of markets Lowe’s can enter is somewhat limited by the massive size of the stores it operates, as small markets generally cannot support a Lowe’s store.
-However, despite this lack of footprint growth, Lowe’s has plenty of runway for additional earnings expansion.
+However, despite this lack of footprint growth, Lowe’s has ample room for further earnings expansion.

 One way Lowe’s expands its earnings is through strong comparable sales.
-The company has managed to produce positive same-store sales growth each year for the past decade.
+The company has consistently achieved positive same-store sales growth each year for the past decade.

 Lowe’s has grown through various economic situations and changes in consumer spending habits, and we think that will continue.
 That said, the potential for sales declines exists for short periods during recessions.

 The second growth driver for Lowe’s is margin expansion.
 Gross margins tend not to move much in the home improvement business, and Lowe’s is no exception.
-However, it has seen SG&A costs leveraged down over time as revenue has risen, and so long as comparable sales are rising, this should continue to be a tailwind.
+However, SG&A costs have been leveraged down over time as revenue has increased, and as long as comparable sales continue to rise, this should remain a tailwind.

 Third, Lowe’s spends freely on share repurchases.
-The company repurchased $10.8 billion worth of stock in fiscal 2023.
-At its current rate, repurchases should surpass $10 billion this year as well.
-We expect Lowe’s to continue buying back stock in the years ahead, as the company has plenty of cash on hand and earnings strength to do so.
+At its current rate, repurchases are expected to surpass $10 billion this year as well.
+We expect Lowe’s to continue buying back stock in the years ahead, as the company has ample cash on hand and strong earnings to support this strategy.

-These factors should see Lowe’s annual earnings-per-share grow by 7.3% over the next five years.
+These factors are expected to drive Lowe’s annual earnings per share to grow by 9.0% over the next five years.

 Competitive Advantages and Recession Performance

 Lowe’s main competitive advantage is one it shares with Home Depot: its size and scale afford it superior buying power over smaller rivals.
-Lowe’s and Home Depot operate a near-duopoly in the US, and thus, Lowe’s is competitively positioned by virtue of its scale.
+Lowe’s and Home Depot operate a near duopoly in the US; thus, Lowe’s is competitively positioned by virtue of its scale.

 Apart from that, Lowe’s has focused its energy in recent years on building a more durable and less cyclical customer base.
 Pro customers account for about one-quarter of revenue, and Lowe’s has aggressively pursued those customers to try to take share from Home Depot.